Saturday, February 14, 2009

 other possible additions: chipotle tabasco, cumin, smoked paprika, turmeric

+Saute the onion, garlic in the olive oil until they're a little bit carmelized.
 Add whatever spices and the veg and cook for a few more minutes until everything is really combined and smelling amazing.
 Then add the tomatoes and the beans and let the stuff simmer for 10 minutes or so, until it thickens a little bit and everything is thoroughly combined.
 Add the chopped fresh herbs and voila!

 I like to serve it on rice, with maybe some cheese or sour cream on top.